roadsidemultimedia/Docs/advanced/optimize-load-time.md

 ## Images ##

 In modern web development even minor optimizations have significant influence on how efficiently your website works.
-Optimizing your images to reduce the file size can easily be achieve by using an application such as [JpegMini](http://www.jpegmini.com/) available for both <ic class="icon-apple"></i> and <i class="icon-windows"></i>.
+Optimizing your images to reduce the file size can easily be achieved by using an application such as [JpegMini](http://www.jpegmini.com/) available for both  <ic class="icon-apple"></i> and <i class="icon-windows"></i>.

 Fortunately, there is an amazing, free plugin called [WP-SmushIt](http://wordpress.org/plugins/wp-smushit/) which will do this process to all of your images automatically, as you are uploading them.